-One of the important benefits of the river that was key to Pontiac's success was the river’s flowing current which provided ample power that was put to use in five mills which were built along the river in Pontiac.
+One of the important benefits of the river that was key to Pontiac's success was the flowing current which provided ample power that was put to use in mills which were built along the river in Pontiac.
 The first mill to be constructed was, appropriately, a saw mill built in 1838 by C.H.
 Perry and James McKee.
 Trees were felled in a wooded section of land east of Pontiac, dumped into the river, and floated to the mill that was located near the intersection of Mill and Water Streets.
 With the dimensional lumber produced by the mill, the early homes and businesses of Pontiac were built.
 When the Chicago & Alton Railroad came through Pontiac, it selected Pontiac as a “watering and wooding” station.
 The Perry and McKee saw mill ran two band saws 24 hours a day at peak times, just to keep up with the demand for construction lumber as well as the wood that was loaded aboard the trains and used to stoke the firebox of the locomotives.
 Water from the river was pumped into a holding tower, and then into the railroad engines to produce steam.

-Finally, in 1883, Proctor Taylor bought an earlier Pontiac grist mill and rebuilt it with an advanced roller system as opposed to the traditional mill stones.
-Taylor’s mill was capable of grinding 25,000 lbs of grain per day.
-Even with the latest in technology, Taylor’s mill was just barely able to keep up with orders.
+Finally, in 1883, Proctor Taylor bought an earlier Pontiac grist mill and rebuilt it with an advanced roller system powered by steam as opposed to the traditional mill stones powered by wind or the river's current.
+Taylor’s new mill was capable of grinding 25,000 lbs of grain per day.
+Renamed the Pontiac Steam Mill, this operation was one of the earliest to convert to electricity, having switched over completely by 1900.
+Even with the latest in technology, Taylor’s mill was just barely able to keep up with orders from the local farmers.

 Railroads Spur Growth